 Prescription oral insecticides are popular because they kill the pests currently on a pet and work as a preventative, stopping new flea and tick infestation.
 These are most often prescription formulas that you order through your vet or online with your vet’s prescription.

-For those considering other options, here are the best non-prescription flea and trick treatments for dogs.
+Here are the best non-prescription flea and trick treatments for dogs.

-Best Topical: Frontline Plus Flea & Tick Large Breed Dog Treatment
+Frontline Plus Flea & Tick Large Breed Dog Treatment

 Kills fleas, eggs, and larvae, as well as lice and ticks